 I think one of the most important things to do as a reader is to learn about new books.
 Without some intentionality to it, you will end up reading the same authors or the same genres and never grow as a reader.
 I want to highlight a couple resources I use.
 First are the traditional book review magazines.
 I like Englewood Review of Books, a small independent magazine that started a couple years ago.
 Also I am a fan of Christianity Today’s Books and Culture magazine.

-My favorite place to learn about new books is Goodreads, it is a social network for readers.
+My favorite place to learn about new books is Goodreads, a social network for readers.
 Set up somewhat like Facebook, you can follow other people’s reviews or become ‘friends’ with others that you know or don’t know.
 I use goodreads to track all of the books I read and store up ideas for future books to read.
 I highly recommend it.
 Goodreads also has message boards and book discussions as well as a lot of book give aways.

 There are also many, many small book review sites like Bookwi.se.
 Look around and find reviewers that you trust and branch out.
 You will not like everything.
 But if you loved every book you read, you would not really be branching out.
 You also need to give yourself permission to quit reading books that you do not like.
 There is some value in pushing through books that are difficult to read, but valuable.
 There is not a lot of value in pushing yourself to read books that you hate.